segmentio/segment-docs/src/guides/working-with-ids.md

 ## Understanding the standard identifiers

-This section explains the purpose of the three primary IDs and introduces the other two categories that may come into play as you mature your CDP implementation.
+This section explains the purpose of the three primary IDs and introduces the other two categories that may come into play as you expand your CDP implementation.

 ### Purpose